kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         Resets any previous effects of *--verbose*.

 -U|--uuid <UUID>
         Create the filesystem with the given *UUID*.
-The UUID must not exist on any filesystem currently present.
+For a single-device filesystem, you can duplicate the UUID.
+However, for a multi-device filesystem, the UUID must not already exist on any currently present filesystem.

 -v|--verbose
         Increase verbosity level, default is 1.